MauroMardones/SARtisanal/docs/index.md

 - `distart()`: Computes distances between consecutive points in a dataset, assisting in estimating fishing vessel movement and potential coverage.

 - `process_art_effort()`: Processes artisanal fishing effort data by assigning coordinates to grid cells, calculating the mean swept area (*SA*) for each cell, and returning a data frame with the spatial distribution of fishing effort.
 Also, calculate the Swept Area Ratio (*SAR*) by dividing fishing effort data by cell area, indicating the impact intensity across different areas.

+- `count_art_trawl89` Processes artisanal fishing effort data by creating a spatial grid and counting the number of vessel passages through each grid cell.
+It filters the data, joint into the grid, and performs a spatial join to calculate the number of times vessels pass through each cell, returning a spatial data frame with the results.

 Each function supports artisanal fishery data analysis, focusing on measuring and visualizing fishing impacts using spatial grid-based calculations.